byterubpay/byterub-site/_posts/2018-09-17-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-09-17.md

 **\<sarang>** But I'm writing up a quick thing on it
 **\<suraeNoether>** right, point is now we have a reasonable expectation of when to stop increasing our curation of the blackball list: ring size 4 is pretty much impractical already, ring size 5 is going to be... a... loooong.... wait...
 **\<binaryFate>** that's totally ok
-**\<suraeNoether>** on other fronts, I've been looking into zk-snarks and starks as a sidechain on monero, with no transparent pool (the "transparent" pool would be monero's base layer, and this starky side-chain would be the optional "shielded" pool on top of it). i'm looking into trust-free accumulators; i think there's actually a "whole new protocol" sort of thing going on using certain accumulator constructions (see
+**\<suraeNoether>** on other fronts, I've been looking into zk-snarks and starks as a sidechain on byterub, with no transparent pool (the "transparent" pool would be byterub's base layer, and this starky side-chain would be the optional "shielded" pool on top of it). i'm looking into trust-free accumulators; i think there's actually a "whole new protocol" sort of thing going on using certain accumulator constructions (see
 **\<suraeNoether>** https://link.springer.com/chapter/10.1007/978-3-642-31284-7\_14 for example)
 **\<IsthmusCrypto>** Can these calculations be parallelized/cluster-ified?
 **\<IsthmusCrypto>** (the blackball)
 **\<suraeNoether>** yes they can
 **\<gingeropolous>** im curious - is this calculation / processing done on a given state?
-Or is it done while building the blockchain? i.e., you could imagine a Sync 2.0 where the monero blockchain takes even LONGER because while your synchronizing, your own computer is curating its own blackball
+Or is it done while building the blockchain? i.e., you could imagine a Sync 2.0 where the byterub blockchain takes even LONGER because while your synchronizing, your own computer is curating its own blackball
 **\<suraeNoether>** very parallelizable
 **\<suraeNoether>** but huuuuge search space
 **\<sarang>** Worth noting that verification is fast for the user